emdgroup/baybe/README.md

 )
 objective = SingleTargetObjective(target=target)
 ```

-In situations like the above, where **only one** `Target` is relevant, the role of the
-`Objective` is to merely signal the absence of other `Target`s in the optimization
-problem.
-**Note:**
-As this rather trivial conversion step does not require any additional user
-configuration, it can also be [conveniently triggered](convenience_constructor) directly
-from the target object.

-By contrast, in cases where we are confronted with multiple (potentially conflicting)
+In cases where we are confronted with multiple (potentially conflicting) targets,
-targets, the `Objective` allows to define additional settings, e.g. how these targets
+the `DesirabilityObjective` can be used instead.
+It allows to define additional
-should be balanced.
+settings, such as how these targets should be balanced.
 For more details, see the
 [objective section](https://emdgroup.github.io/baybe/userguide/objectives.html)
 of the user guide.